imagekit-developer/imagekit-php/README.md

 This will delete the specified folder and all nested files, their versions & folders.
 This action cannot be undone.

-Refer to the [delete folder API](https://docs.imagekit.io/api-reference/media-api/delete-folder) for a better understanding of the **Request & Response Structure**.
+Refer to the [delete folder API](https://docs.imagekit.io/api-reference/media-api/delete-folder) for a better understanding of the **request & response structure**.

 #### Example
 ```php